MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 |View site access restriction for group-connected site |`Get-SPOSite -Identity <siteurl> -Select RestrictedAccessControl`|
 |Disable site access restriction for group-connected site |`Set-SPOSite -Identity <siteurl> -RestrictedAccessControl $false`|

+> [!NOTE]
-Once the policy is enabled for a site, the site owner can view the details of how the site access restriction policy affects the site.
+> Once the policy is enabled for a site, the site owner can view the details of how the site access restriction policy affects the site.

 For group-connected sites, the policy status and the configured control group details are displayed on the **Site Information** and **Permissions** panels.